 The art of aquascaping has become increasingly popular in recent years.
-Aquascaping is described as ‘underwater gardening,’ using techniques of setting up, decorating, and arranging a set of elements, like aquatic plants, stones, driftwood, and rocks, in a way that it becomes aesthetically pleasing to the human eye.
+Aquascaping is described as ‘underwater gardening,’ using techniques of setting up, decorating, and arranging a set of elements, like aquatic plants, stones, driftwood, and rocks, in a way that becomes aesthetically pleasing to the human eye.

 A “How To” for Aquascaping.